 In San Jacinto, just 12.18% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in San Jacinto in 2010 was $18,687, which is low income relative to California and the nation.
 This equates to an annual income of $74,748 for a family of four.
 However, San Jacinto contains both very wealthy and poor people as well.

 San Jacinto is an extremely ethnically-diverse city.
 The people who call San Jacinto home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in San Jacinto, accounting for 54.08% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Jacinto residents report their race to be White, followed by Black or African-American.
-San Jacinto also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.16% of the city’s residents.
-Important ancestries of people in San Jacinto include English, Irish, Italian, and French.
+Important ancestries of people in San Jacinto include German, Irish, English, Italian, and French.